 - Knowing how to deceive helps you to know when you have been deceived by others.
 As there are many people who eagerly want to deceive us, learning about deceptive body language tactics becomes critical.
 Whether we want to use this skill on others is a personal and moral matter, highly depending on circumstances.

 - Body language increases your self-awareness which can ultimately help you improve your emotional intelligence.

 - Body language helps you to empathise with others.
 Empathy is about understanding how others feel.
 The ability to show empathy helps in establishing rapport and is a significant factor in building and maintaining strong relationships.
 People would not hang around for long if they think you don’t care about them.

-How Body Language is Used
+How Non-Verbal Communication is Used